science club |

 steel sheet on the back.
 It made a very strong sound absorbing sandwich

-which I screewd to the side walls of the furnace blower champer (I made
+which I screewd to the side wall of the furnace blower chamber.

 A much more silent hot air furnace